julienmoumne/julienmoumne.github.io/_posts/2015-11-22-introducing-rx-training-games.md

 Do you think you can invent games with these simple elements?
 See [how to contribute](https://github.com/JulienMoumne/rx-training-games/#how-to-contribute).

-Please comment on this page if you think the project and the blog can be improved.
+Please comment on this page if you think the project or the blog can be improved.